NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control - Solutions/README.md

 You recognize the POST call `http://localhost:3000/api/Feedbacks`.
 Type this in your browser and you will receive all entries in the `Contact us` section, including your comment in the bottom of the table with `UserId 1`:

 ![1_5_5](screenshots/solution1_5_5.png)

+## Challenge 1.6: Change the description of the product OWASP SSL Advanced Forensic Tool (O-Saft)